kalpayinc/kalpay-gateway-docs/docs/source/index.rst

 Welcome to Kalpay's gateway SDK documentation!
 ===================================

-**SuperSDK** is a javascript library is a javascript library that allows you to integrate the Kalpay gateway into your e-commerce site in order to offer payment methods.
+**SuperSDK** is a javascript library that allows you to integrate the Kalpay gateway into your e-commerce site in order to offer payment methods.